FedLibrary-API-Development/fedlibrary-data-pipeline-test/README.md

    pip install -r requirements.txt
    ```

+3. Execute the /sql/db.sql file in SQL Server.
+This will create eReserveData database and relevant tables.

-3. Edit the connection string and API URL in `config.py` as needed.
+4. Edit the connection string and API URL in `config.py` as needed.

-4. Run the script:
+5. Run the pipeline:
    ```
    python main.py
    ```
-5. If successful, you’ll see logging entries in pipeline.log.
+6. If successful, you’ll see logging entries in pipeline.log.